 It sounds like a ridiculous thing to say with all the anxiety of starting out homeschooling, but if you start out relaxed then your homeschool journey will be much better.

 How to homeschool starting TODAY is easier than you think!

-RECAP: STEPS ON HOW TO HOMESCHOOL YOUR CHILD STARTING TODAY
+RECAP: STEPS ON STARTING TO HOMESCHOOL YOUR CHILD TODAY

 - First get started on researching your state (or country) homeschooling laws.